AndLogView

 You don’t need a full Android SDK to capture logs from a device, just the adb from SDK platform-tools and, on Windows, an appropriate device driver.
 If you’re running an emulator, chances are you already have a full Android SDK installed.

-You can download the plaform tools for your operating system from developer.android.com.
+Alternatively, you can download the platform tools for your operating system manually from developer.android.com and configure the path in the ADB Configuration dialog.

 Connecting to device over USB